How to write papers?

 The conclusion is all important lessons that can be learnt from your paper.
 What do you want the reader to remember?
 What are your key results and where they will head us to?

 Finally, you can write down the text.
-You have the structure the structure of the paper, you have the key illustrative material and you have the abstract and the conclusions - you are ready to write your story about these.
+You have the structure of the paper, you have the key illustrative material and you have the abstract and the conclusions - you are ready to write your story about these.
 Try using short sentences in present simple tense.
 Avoid past and future.
 Once the paper is written it loses the dimension of time.
 Prefer short clear sentences, e.g. using only one or two verbs, but maximum three verbs in a sentence!
-If you reread a sentence and you realize that removing parts of it will still communicate the intended message, then remove these parts.
-Facilitate the reader by providing an easily digestable text.
-Try using active voice, i.e. in a sentence it should be clear who is the actor.
+If you reread a sentence and you realize that removing parts of it still communicates the intended message, then remove these parts.
+Facilitate the reader by providing an easily digestible text.
+Try using active voice, i.e. in a sentence it should be clear who the actor is.
 Avoid passive voice.

 Conclusions are the lessons learned.
 Summary is a recap of the work done.
 Both should be very concise and students should avoid mixing these up.

 When you write conclusions, think about the three-four main messages that you want the reader to remember from your paper.
 For example, the first one can be associated with the problem definition and the other two with the solutions that you propose.
 To keep focus, at least one of the conclusions should be quantitative, e.g. performance numbers, comparison data, figure-of-merit relations to others.
 Write the conclusions in present simple tense.